ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

 ```

 ## 4. Partial Persistent Linked List
-With the `PartialPersistentNode`, we can now implementent a partial persistent linked list.
+With the `PartialPersistentNode`, we can now implement  a partial persistent linked list.
-The declearation of `LinkedList` can be
+The declaration  of `LinkedList` can be
 ```python
 class LinkedList():
     def __init__(self):